Digital Transformation

 Roles and Responsibilities for the DGSC

-3. Drive policies, standards, and governance frameworks to increase operation’s efficiency and Thaioil’s competitiveness in the market.
+- Drive the policies, standards, and governance frameworks to increase operation’s efficiency and Thaioil’s competitiveness in the market.

-4. Oversee risk management on digital and cyber security and act in compliance with domestic laws to gain and build trust from stakeholders.
+- Oversee the risk management on digital and cyber security and act in compliance with domestic laws to gain and build trust from stakeholders.

 Thaioil Group Digital Steering Committee holds a meeting to consider matters related to their roles and responsibilities every quarter or as necessary.
 Also, the Committee reports the progress to the Board of Directors at least once a year or as appropriate.